NNPDF/hawaiian_vrap/readme.md

 See [issue #10](https://github.com/NNPDF/hawaiian_vrap/issues/10) for more information.

-:warning: The goal of these modifications is to generate `pineappl` grids for fixed-target Drell-Yan.
+:warning: The goal of these modifications is to generate PineAPPL grids for fixed-target Drell-Yan.
 These grids are used by the NNPDF Collaboration to determine parton distribution functions.
 As such, this use-case is the only one that has been tested and benchmarked (see [regression tests](https://github.com/NNPDF/hawaiian_vrap/tree/main/regression_test)).

 ## How to run